 Thankfully, few other sections are quite so tedious.
 Barring the navigation of a wall maze, many of the other puzzles are fun and often inspired.
 There is such a twisted sense of humour that's not necessary laugh-out-loud but wry and knowing.
 It plays with you, almost trolling you but in the best possible way.

-Outside of the game itself, this is most exemplified in the glorious soundtrack by Terry S. Taylor, who along with other members of The Neverhood team worked at Shiny Entertainment on the Earthworm Jim series.
+Outside of the game itself, this is most exemplified in the glorious soundtrack by Terry S. Taylor who, along with other members of The Neverhood team, worked at Shiny Entertainment on the Earthworm Jim series.
 They range from catchy and infectious jazz riffs to experimentalism with a punch-line.
 Songs like Potatoes, Tomatoes, Gravy and Peas and An Elf Sings the ABCs sound exactly like you'd imagine with those titles.
 You'll also discover a sound effects tape where you'll discover what a 'man reading' and 'a mime and his audience' sound like (hint: they're all the same).

-The Neverhood remains an oddity in gaming, even 20 years after it's release.
+The Neverhood remains an oddity in gaming, even 20 years after its release.
 The flaws which were a deliberate artistic choice saw it gaining some very low review scores.
 While some journalists recognised the genius here, it wouldn't be until much later that it found an audience.
 As such the original boxed version can be highly sought after and often commanding large prices on auction sites.
 I'm sure it will continue to rise until an official re-release arrives.
-Alas a 2011 attempt by the original creator proved fruitless.
+Alas, a 2011 attempt by the original creator proved fruitless.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses ScummVM to allow the game to run on modern PCs.
 Manual included.
-Tested on Windows 7.
+Soundtrack available as separate download.
+Read the ChamberNotes.txt for more detailed information.
+Tested on Windows 10.